babelsberg/babelsberg-js/README.md

 and some graphical layouting examples.
 The implementation is available to try at [lively-web.org](http://lively-web.org/users/robertkrahn/2013-10-16_first-constrained-steps.html).
 At any given time it may be broken, though, because the code is changing fairly often.

-Paper about this implementation are submitted and a freely accessible technical report will be published shortly.
+Papers about this implementation are forthcoming and a freely accessible technical report will be published shortly.